-Textron Aviation is developing the Denali, a high-performance single engine turboprop aircraft that will be powered by an engine expected to be up to 20% more efficient than similarly sized engines.
-The Denali achieved its first flight in November 2021 and is currently in the flight testing process.
+Textron Aviation is developing the Citation Ascend, a high-performance midsize business jet, which is expected to enter into service in 2025.
+The Beechcraft Denali, a high-performance single engine turboprop aircraft also under development, achieved its first flight in November 2021 and is in the certification process with the Federal Aviation Administration (FAA).
+The Denali will be powered by an engine expected to be up to 20% more efficient than similarly sized engines.